braincore/hai-cli/README.md

 #### HTML/CSS/JS Tool `!html`

+> Even a terminal jockey needs to touch grass every now and then.

 To prompt the AI to help you visualize output, you can ask for HTML output that will be opened by your configured system-default browser.
 Asking for iterations using the `!html` tool will trigger reloads automatically.